fzaninotto/Faker/readme.md

 ### `Faker\Provider\File`

+    fileExtension          // 'avi'
+    mimeType               // 'video/x-msvideo'
     /**
      * Copy a random file from the source directory to the target directory and returns the filename/fullpath *
-     * @param  string  $sourceDirectory The directory to look for random file taking
+     * @param $sourceDirectory The directory to look for random file taking
-     * @param  string  $targetDirectory
+     * @param $targetDirectory
-     * @param  boolean $fullPath        Wether to have the full path or just the filename */ fileCopy($sourceDir, $targetDir) // '/path/to/targetDir/13b73edae8443990be1aa8f1a483bc27.jpg' fileCopy($sourceDir, $targetDir, false) // '13b73edae8443990be1aa8f1a483bc27.jpg'
+     * @param $fullPath Wether to have the full path or just the filename (default true) */ file($sourceDir, $targetDir) // '/path/to/targetDir/13b73edae8443990be1aa8f1a483bc27.jpg' file($sourceDir, $targetDir, false) // '13b73edae8443990be1aa8f1a483bc27.jpg'
-    fileExtension          // 'avi'
-    mimeType               // 'video/x-msvideo'

 ### `Faker\Provider\Image`